omykiss/iex_quotes/README.md

 configuration csv record would be:
     prod,123token,www.apiurl.com
-The environment configuration CSV file included in the repo has a dev envrionment configured and ready to do
+The environment configuration CSV file included in the repo has a dev envrionment configured and ready to run.